ralphbert/huxe-angular-todo-app/README.md

 Currently there is only a interface that adds typing information to the Todos.

 This should change!
-Add a Todo model.
+Add a Todo model (path: `models/todo.model.ts`).
 It should have properties for a `title`, a `done` flag and an unique `id`.

 Add a `setDone` method to toggle the done state.

 ### Add a service that manages all your Todos

-The service should manage a list of Todo elements.
+The service (path: `services/todo.service.ts`) should manage a list of Todo elements.
 Pick a suitable data structure.
 Add a CRUD interface to the service to manipulate the list.

 ### Use the service in the components